 In the end Round Arms and her friends made the Moon know just how valuable she was to them and how much they loved her.
 That made the Moon feel good about herself and she regained her shape and proudly took her spot back up in the night sky.

 How the Moon Regained Her Shape teaches children how to overcome adversity and build self-esteem.
 The artwork in this book is gorgeous too!
 There is a lot of American Indian type artwork and it's very colorful.
 This book would be great to have in a classroom.
 It's also an award winning book including the Benjamin Franklin Award, Moonbeam Children's Award and the CBC Children's Choice Award.

-This book chronicles the cycle of the moon from the perspective of a human-moon figure.
+The Story: This book chronicles the cycle of the moon from the perspective of a human-moon figure.
 When exuberant moon dances through the sky, she unintentionally blocks the sun's rays.
 The indignant sun harshly belittles moon and sends her away.
 Her full, sparkling dance becomes dimmed as she shrinks to a mere sliver.
 With support from a friendly comet and Round Arms (a woman who can restore the moon), a dancing full moon returns to her celestial path.